notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/deploying.md

 ## AWS CodePipeline

+- How do you know that CodeCommit and CodeBuild are connected?
+We connect them using **CodePipeline**
-- Orchestrate the different steps to have the code automatically pushed to production
+- **A way to orchestrate the different steps to have the code automatically pushed to production**
   - Code => Build => Test => Provision => Deploy
 - Basis for CICD (Continuous Integration & Continuous Delivery)
-- Benefits:
-  - Fully managed, compatible with CodeCommit, CodeBuild, CodeDeploy, Elastic Beanstalk, CloudFormation, GitHub, 3rd-party services (GitHub…) & custom plugins…
-  - Fast delivery & rapid updates

 - CodePipeline: orchestration layer
   - CodeCommit => CodeBuild => CodeDeploy => Elastic Beanstalk
+- **Benefits:**
+  - Fully managed, compatible with CodeCommit, CodeBuild, CodeDeploy, Elastic Beanstalk, CloudFormation, GitHub, other 3rd-party services (GitHub...) & custom plugins...
+  - Fast delivery & rapid updates
+- It is at the core of the CICD services within AWS

 ## AWS CodeArtifact

 - Software packages depend on each other to be built (also called code dependencies), and new ones are created
-- Storing and retrieving these dependencies is called artifact management
+- Storing and retrieving these dependencies is called **artifact management**
 - Traditionally you need to setup your own artifact management system
-- CodeArtifact is a secure, scalable, and cost-effective artifact management for software development
+- **CodeArtifact** is a secure, scalable, and cost-effective **artifact management** service for software development
 - Works with common dependency management tools such as Maven, Gradle, npm, yarn, twine, pip, and NuGet
-- Developers and CodeBuild can then retrieve dependencies straight from CodeArtifact
+- **Developers and CodeBuild can then retrieve dependencies straight from CodeArtifact**
+- That means once you push your code to CodeCommit, CodeBuild will build, then CodeBuild can also retrieve the dependencies directly from CodeArtifact

 ## AWS CodeStar

 - Unified UI to easily manage software development activities in one place
-- “Quick way” to get started to correctly set-up CodeCommit, CodePipeline, CodeBuild, CodeDeploy, Elastic Beanstalk, EC2, etc…
+- "Quick way" to get started to correctly set-up CodeCommit, CodePipeline, CodeBuild, CodeDeploy, Elastic Beanstalk, EC2, etc…
-- Can edit the code ”in-the-cloud” using AWS Cloud9
+- Can edit the code "in-the-cloud" using AWS Cloud9

 ## AWS Cloud9

 - AWS Cloud9 is a cloud IDE (Integrated Development Environment) for writing, running and debugging code
-- “Classic” IDE (like IntelliJ, Visual Studio Code…) are downloaded on a computer before being used
+- "Classic" IDE (like IntelliJ, Visual Studio Code...) are downloaded on a computer before being used
 - A cloud IDE can be used within a web browser, meaning you can work on your projects from your office, home, or anywhere with internet with no setup necessary
 - AWS Cloud9 also allows for code collaboration in real-time (pair programming)

 ## AWS Systems Manager (SSM)

-- Helps you manage your EC2 and On-Premises systems at scale
+- Helps you manage your fleet of **EC2 and On-Premises** systems at scale
-- Another Hybrid AWS service
+- Yet again it is a way to manage both AWS and On-Premises systems.
+Therefore it is called a **Hybrid AWS service**
 - Get operational insights about the state of your infrastructure
 - Suite of 10+ products
 - Most important features are:
-  - Patching automation for enhanced compliance
+  - **Patching automation of all your servers and instances for enhanced compliance**
-  - Run commands across an entire fleet of servers
+  - **Run commands across an entire fleet of servers**
   - Store parameter configuration with the SSM Parameter Store
-- Works for both Windows and Linux OS
+- Works for both Windows, Linux, MacOS, and Raspberry Pi OS (Raspbian)

-### How Systems Manager works
+### How AWS Systems Manager works

-- We need to install the SSM agent onto the systems we control
+- We need to install the SSM agent onto the systems we control and that is a small program that will be running in the background
-- Installed by default on Amazon Linux AMI & some Ubuntu AMI
+- The agents are installed by default on Amazon Linux AMI & some Ubuntu AMI
+- If you look at your EC2 instances and on-premises virtual machines, we first have to install the **SSM agent** on all of these, and the SSM agent will be reporting back to the SSM service in AWS.
+- As you can see, it is linked to both EC2 instances and On-Premises VM thus making it a hybrid service
-- If an instance can’t be controlled with SSM, it’s probably an issue with the SSM agent!
+- If an instance can't be controlled with SSM, it's probably an issue with the SSM agent!
-- Thanks to the SSM agent, we can run commands, patch & configure our servers
+- Thanks to the SSM agent installed on our servers, we can run commands, patch & configure our servers

-### Systems Manager - SSM Session Manager
+### AWS Systems Manager - SSM Session Manager

-- Allows you to start a secure shell on your EC2 and on-premises servers
-- No SSH access, bastion hosts, or SSH keys needed
+- Allows you to start a secure shell on your EC2 instances and on-premises servers without having an SSH access, or the need for bastion hosts, or SSH keys
-- No port 22 needed (better security)
+- That means the port 22 on your EC2 instances is going to be closed because there is going to be no need to do an SSH to establish a secure shell onto your EC2 instance.
+That means better security
+- How does that work?
+  - The EC2 instance has an SSM agent and this agent will be connected to the Session Manager Service and allow us to get the secure shell running.
+That means that our users can access the EC2 instance through the Session Manager Service and execute some commands on it
 - Supports Linux, macOS, and Windows
 - Send session log data to S3 or CloudWatch Logs

+### AWS Systems Manager Parameter Store

+- A way to store configurations and secrets securely on AWS
+- Numerous data like API Keys, passwords, configurations can centrally store the configurations of many of your applications in one place
+- Serverless, scalable, durable, easy SDK
+- It is secure because you control access permissions to each parameter in the parameter store using IAM
+- Since your configurations and parameters can evolve over time, therefore you have version tracking & encryption (optional)

 ## AWS OpsWorks